ZoomTen/fvwm2-sgi/README.md

 `hsetroot` is used for background images.
 If this is unavailable, it will fallback onto a blue background set using `xsetroot`.

+Support for `panther_launcher` is added by default in the submenus as "All Apps"

 ### Installing

 ```